 The day I finally touched myself?
 Confidence surged through me like never before.
 Because I’d finally done it.
 I finally owned my body.

 The pleasure that came from touching myself?
 Well.
 I learned that if I felt guilty about this, I’d better damn well feel guilty about watching Netflix or eating ice cream too 🙂 Because beyond the bodily sensations, the mind couldn’t tell the difference.
-Pleasure was pleasure.
-It was just happy to receive it.
+The pleasure was just pleasure.
+It was happy to receive it.

 And if this same limited, fragmented human mind can understand this much, how much more awaits the one who gives in completely and surrenders fully to this dance as old as time?